davidowe/MATH681CourseProject/README.md

 \_◯◯\_⬤⬤\
 White wins as there are no legal moves left for black.

-This is an interesting game for CGT analysis as games tend to decompose into independent subgames very quickly, giving a large adge to using CGT analysis over traditional search.
+This is an interesting game for CGT analysis as games tend to decompose into independent subgames very quickly, giving a large advantage to using CGT analysis over traditional search.
 Another interesting property of Clobber is that it is an all-small game [4], which means that the value of any position in Clobber is infinitesimal.
 I chose Linear Clobber over normal 2d Clobber because the implementation would be very similar, but much shorter and less tedious.
 I am in the midst of completing a paper proving that any position of the form (◯⬤)^n ‖ 0, where n > 0 and n ≠ 3.